ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="named" -->

-The good news is, I'm not the only one who's thought about this.PEP736 proposes using a trailing = for arguments that should take from existing variable names
+The good news is, I'm not the only one who's thought about this.

+PEP736 proposes using a trailing = for arguments that should take from existing variable names

 ------
 <!-- .slide: data-background-image="images/pep_rejected.svg"-->